 13. Montezuma Castle National Monument

-Montezuma Castle National Monument is a United States National Monument and UNESCO World Heritage Site located in Camp Verde, Arizona.
+Montezuma Castle National Monument is a United States National Monument and UNESCO World Heritage Site in Camp Verde, Arizona.
 The monument consists of a five-story Sinagua pueblo ruin, which is thought to have been constructed in the 12th or 13th Century.

 The Montezuma Castle National Monument is a must-see for anyone visiting Arizona.
 This ancient pueblo is incredibly fascinating and well worth exploring.